gonjure

 What you are witnessing

-A singleflight group is a small, watchful door-warden.
-When several goroutines call g.Do(key, fn) with the same key at the same time, the warden lets exactly one through to perform fn.
-The rest wait politely by the door and, when the chosen one returns, are each handed an identical copy of the result.
+A singleflight group is a small, watchful door warden.
+When multiple goroutines call g.Do(key, fn) with the same key at the same time, the warden lets exactly one familiar perform fn.
+The rest wait politely by the door for the familiar's return, upon which each receive an identical copy of the result.

 Why a wizard cares

-The classic use is the cache stampede: a popular value expires, a thousand requests arrive in the same instant, and your poor database is asked the same question a thousand times.
-With singleflight, it is asked once; the other 999 sip from the same cauldron.
+The classic use is avoidance of cache stampede.
+If a popular value expires when a thousand requests arrive in the same instant, then your db will thrash.
+With singleflight, it is asked once so that the other 999 sip from the same cauldron.

-Try it: crank callers up to 8 and turn singleflight off.
-Watch each apprentice fire their own bolt at the wellspring.
-Now turn it back on — the bolts collapse into a single ceremonious strike, and the reply fans out to all.
-The little counter at the bottom of the code (upstreamCalls) is the number that matters to your bill.
+Try it!
+Crank callers up and turn singleflight off.
+Watch each apprentice hurridly reach for the scroll.
+Now turn it back on and their reaching collapse into a single ceremonious request.
+The reply perfectly fans out to all.

-• Failure is shared too.
-If the one in-flight call errors, every waiter receives that same error.
-Wrap appropriately.
+• Failure is shared.
+If the in flight call errors then every waiter receives that same error.

 • Slow callers are punished by the slowest.
-All waiters block until the chosen call returns.
-Pair with a context when latency matters.
+All waiters block until the call returns.
+Pair with a context if latency matters.

 • It is not a cache.
 Once the call completes, the next caller starts a fresh casting.
 Combine with a real cache if you need memoisation.